queueit/QueueToken.V1.Ruby/README.md

 - `token_identifier`: Unique Token ID (e.g. uuid).
 Used to uniquely identify tokens and restrict replay attacks.
 Required.
 - `customer_id`: The Customer ID of the issuer.
 Token will only be valid on events on this account.
 Required.
 - `event_id`: The Event ID.
 If provided, token will only be valid on this event.
 Optional.
-- `ip_address`: The IP address the user the token is issued to.
-If provided, the IP address is validated before issuing the token.
+- `ip_address`: The IP address of user the token is issued for.
+If provided, the IP address in the token is validated against the client IP before issuing a new Queue id.
 Optional.
-- `ip_forwared_for`: The X-Forwarded-For headerof the request when the token is issued.
-If provided, the X-Forwarded-For header is validated before issuing the token.
+- `ip_forwared_for`: The X-Forwarded-For header of the request when the token is issued.
+Only used for logging.
 Optional.

 ### Token Payload
 ```